-Male ferrets have a small penis that looks like (and is often referred to as) a “Belly Button” on their lower abdomen.
+Male ferrets have a small penis that looks like (and is often referred to or even mistaken as) a “Belly Button” on their lower abdomen.

 Neutered males, called Gibbs (or Jibs), will NOT have visible testicles.